Add To Favorites

 Research distinctive animal characteristics to include in a repeated shape landscape like those of Henri Rousseau.

-Listen to or read Who Is the Beast?, in which an animal discovers that segments of the "beast" that others fear are parts of its own body.
+Students listen to or read Who Is the Beast?, in which an animal discovers that segments of the "beast" that others fear are parts of its own body.
 Compile a list of fearsome animals that might be identified by a body part, such as a skunk's stripe.
 Study photographs and drawings of these animals.

-Look carefully at Henri Rousseau's fanciful paintings of rain forest animals.
+Students look carefully at Henri Rousseau's fanciful paintings of rain forest animals.
 Note the repetition of plant shapes.
 Compare these plants and animals to rainforest photographs.

-Choose one animal to portray hiding in its natural habitat.
+Students choose one animal to portray hiding in its natural habitat.
 Study its shape, color, markings, and textures.
 How might these characteristics help camouflage the animal?
 Find out what natural elements abound in its environment, too, such as plants.

 Draw the animal using Crayola® Colored Pencils or Color Sticks.
 With Crayola Scissors, cut out and glue the animal to a construction paper background.